TamlynSpringer/flight-finder-API/README.md

 **/api/v2/flights/route/:departure/:arrival/date/:date** - get all flights that matching the date specified in the front-end as url-encoded form data

+**/api/v2/flights/route/:departure/:arrival/price/:price** - get all flights that matching the upper price specified in the front-end as url-encoded form data (only for adult ticket prices)

 **/api/v2/flights/flight/:flightId** - get flight by ID

 **_PUT:_**